lkrms/lk-platform/README.md

 # lk-platform
-Provisioning and automation for servers and desktops

 ## Configuration

-Settings are loaded in the following order (later values override earlier ones):
+Settings are loaded in the following order, with later values overriding earlier ones.
+If `lk-platform.conf` exists, it is expected to contain a series of shell variable assignments compatible with Bash and POSIX `sh`.

 1. `$LK_BASE/etc/lk-platform/lk-platform.conf`
 2. `~/.config/lk-platform/lk-platform.conf`
 3. Environment variables

 ### Settings

 - `LK_ACCEPT_OUTPUT_HOSTS`
 - `LK_ADD_TO_PATH`
 - `LK_ADD_TO_PATH_FIRST`